oglimmer/linky/README.md

 # initial setup

-Install couchdb and import the views
+Install couchdb and import the views (see https://www.npmjs.com/package/couchviews and build/couchdb/)

 # dev setup